openedx/docs.openedx.org/source/educators/concepts/accessibility/best_practices_course_content_dev.rst

   there is a justification, communicate these requirements to prospective learners in the course description and establish a plan for responding to learners who encounter barriers.
-If there is no justification for the requirements, edX recommends that you redesign the learning activities to be more flexible and broadly accessible.
+If there is no justification for the requirements, it is recommended that you redesign the learning activities to be more flexible and broadly accessible.

 =======================================